13 of The Best Ways To Avoid Being Catfished

-So, ho do you keep from getting catfished?
+So, how do you keep from getting catfished?
 How do you know if you’re a target of a catfishing online dating scam?
 Below are 13 ways to keep from getting catfished.

-Think about it.
-It’s not common for someone you don’t know to come contact you out of the blue.
-Think about online with the same logic that you would in real life.
-The only people that would normally come to your house without you knowing who they are would only be a door to door salesperson or someone wanting to talk about their religion.
+Think about online conversations with the same logic that you would in real life.
+The only people that would normally come to your house without you knowing them would only be a door to door salesperson or someone wanting to talk about their religion.

 Online is no different.
-If someone that you don’t know is contacting you, there is most likely a motive for it.
-They are usually someone trying to deceive you by faking their identity, trying to scam you out of money or both.
-You need to protect yourself from being scammed and the best way is to not be afraid to ask questions.
+If someone you don’t know is contacting you, there is most likely a motive for it.
+These are usually people trying to deceive you by faking their identity, trying to scam you out of money or both.
+You need to protect yourself from being scammed and the best way to do it is to not be afraid to ask questions.

 Another tactic for catfish and online scammers is to get personal info to be able to hack into your personal accounts.
 We’re talking accounts like Facebook, email and even bank accounts.
 This is called phishing.
 Don’t give them any information that could lead to them gaining access to any of your personal or banking accounts.

 It’s OK to ask someone for proof of who they really are.
 If you’ve been talking to someone for a while and there is some love interest, you have every right to see their identification, see them in person or even run their credit.
 Just be open to provide the same if they’re willing to do this for you.
-Just be careful and confident that it’s really them before giving them your information.
+Be careful and confident that it’s really them before you give out your information.

 If you expect to meet them in person or talk to them on Skype, let them know.
 Don’t budge from what you want and make it very clear to them.
 This way they know that they can’t mess with you.
 Same goes for wanting to verify their identity.
-Things like a drivers license, diplomas, additional pictures (even ask for some with certain poses) and even a credit check can help with this.
+Things like a drivers license, diplomas, additional pictures (even ask for some with weird poses so you know they’re not stolen) and even a credit check can help with this.
 If you want to verify their identity, don’t settle for some loose form of identification like a Facebook page, Linkedin profile, email, phone number, websites or even pictures from their phone.
 These are all easy to fake and are most common ways that scammers use to make you feel more comfortable about their identity.

 Try and meet people who live close enough for you to meet.
 Don’t fall for any stories that they’re out of town or out of the country.
 This ensures that you have a good chance to verify who they are.
 Just make sure that you meet at a public place and verify who they are at that time.